MarianoRuzJurado/OrthoIntegrate/README.md

 ```

 After this step we can continue our downstream analysis with an object containing single cell data from different species.

+# <b> Contribution Guidelines </b>
+Raising up an issue in this Github repository might be the fastest way of submitting suggestions and bugs.
+Alternatively you can write to my email: ruzjurado@med.uni-frankfurt.de